Wells Fargo Active Cash® Card review: A top-notch card for flat-rate cash rewards

 As is expected with a no-annual-fee card, the Active Cash card’s list of perks isn’t particularly robust, but you’ll still enjoy a handful of useful benefits, including:

-While we don’t expect much in the way of perks with a card at this price level, the Active Cash even falls a bit short of some no-annual-fee cards.
-Along with cellphone protection, a number of these cards also carry Mastercard World Elite benefits, which include arguably more practical perks such as discounted meal-delivery subscription services and rideshare credits.
+While we don’t expect much in the way of perks with a card at this price level, the Active Cash even falls a bit short of some competing no-annual-fee cards.
+Along with cellphone protection, several of these competitors also carry Mastercard World Elite benefits, which include arguably more practical perks such as discounted meal-delivery subscription services and rideshare credits.

 How does the Wells Fargo Active Cash Card compare to other cash back cards?